calaylin/CodeStylometry/README.md

 3) Extract features: from all text files in the directory structure, year-> author name -> all_txt_files_ofauthor (output from joern) extract the desired features to be written to feature vectors.

-Once the arff file is written, open it in WEKA or call WEKA from java and use the necessary classifiers, and attribute selection methods to do authorship attribution.
+4)Once the arff file is written, open it in WEKA or call WEKA from java and use the necessary classifiers, and attribute selection methods to do authorship attribution.
+AuthorClassification.java can also be used with a random forest and relaxed attribution.

 SCAA